Etex99/portfolio/procrastinot.md

 * Novel application design based on a three-stepped process for persuasive systems.
 * A functional software prototype.

+The associated thesis received excellent feedback and the highest grade (5) from the evaluation committee.

 View the open [repository on GitHub.](https://github.com/Etex99/procrastinot_prototype/tree/main) You can also read the user guide and installation instructions on [the dedicated GitHub pages.](https://etex99.github.io/procrastinot_prototype/)
+And lastly, you may read the finished thesis [on OuluREPO](https://urn.fi/URN:NBN:fi:oulu-202509195945)

 ## My Contribution